"YOU'RE...GOING TO LOVE ME!"

 - In The Lord of the Rings, this is what would become of Galadriel if she had succumbed to the Ring and claimed it for her own.
-The current page quote is Galadriel's way of telling Frodo this.
+The former page quote is Galadriel's way of telling Frodo this.

-- In Harry Potter and the Half-Blood Prince it's revealed that Voldemort's mother, Merope Gaunt, was desperately in love with Tom Riddle Sr. So much so that she used a love potion to get him to elope with her.
+- In Harry Potter and the Half-Blood Prince, it's revealed that Voldemort's mother, Merope Gaunt, was desperately in love with Tom Riddle Sr. So much so that she used a love potion to get him to elope with her.
 Tragically, she grew to want him to genuinely love her and released him from the effects of the potion.
-Once released he fled, leaving her with their unborn child.
-Her Death by Childbirth (possibly due to a combination of complications, depression, homelessness and a broken heart) left her son an orphan.
+Once released, he fled, leaving her with their unborn child.
+Her Death by Childbirth (possibly due to a combination of complications, depression, homelessness, and a broken heart) left her son an orphan.